ptica/linkchecker_highlight/README.txt

-Highlight links determined to be broken by the Linkchecker module.
+The Linkchecker Highlight module will highlight links determined to be broken by the Linkchecker module so that broken links can be easily found in large blocks of text.
 A user must have the "View highlighted broken links" permission to see highlighted broken links.
 Obviously, it is recommended that only users who have access to the broken links report be granted this permission.

 Color codes: